EN ESPANOL AQUI: No tengo idea de adónde voy

 On one hand we know that it is important to seek God.

-On the other hand, life distances us from Him/Her – because we feel ignored by the Divine, or else because we are busy with our daily life.
+On the other hand, life distances us from Him/Her – because we believe we are ignored by the Divine, or because we are busy with our daily life.

 This makes us feel very guilty: either we feel that we are renouncing life too much because of God, or else we feel that we are renouncing God too much because of life.